-Many business disciplines allow managers to make judgement calls based upon their personal leadership style and common sense.
+Many business disciplines allow managers to make judgment calls based upon their personal leadership style and common sense.
 However, this is not always the case with human resource managers who are responsible for employment eligibility verification, overseeing the sponsorship of work visas and monitoring of employee work status subsequent to a company merger or acquisition.
 These business professionals must know and adhere to the relevant laws relating to immigration.

 Here are some specific immigration areas where human resource managers must pay close attention to avoid costly legal issues as well as some ways to ensure compliance.

 Avoiding Legal Penalties Associated With Employment Eligibility Verification